National Art Gallery (Malaysia): History

 The Balai changed its name to the National Visual Arts Gallery in 2011 with the establishment of the National Visual Art Development Board Act of 2011 (Act 724) the Akta Lembaga Pembangunan Seni Visual Negara 2011.The Balai is also a statutory body and an agency under the Ministry of Tourism, Art and Culture, of Malaysia.

 Transportation

 The gallery is accessible via Rapid KL bus route 402.

-There is a newly-constructed MRT station - the Kuala Lumpur Hospital station - near the gallery.
-It is scheduled to open on 16 March 2023.
+It is also within walking distance from the Hospital Kuala Lumpur MRT station on the Putrajaya Line.